SAP-samples/teched2025-AD161/exercises/ex4/README.md

 -->

 3. Open the [xtravels web app](http://localhost:4004/travels/webapp/index.html).
-You still see the same test data as before, but now the data isn't coming from an SQLite in-memory database, but from a table in the HANA instance filled with the same test data.
+You still see the same test data as before, only now the data isn't coming from an SQLite in-memory database, but from a table in the HANA instance filled with the same test data.